Wisconsin's Women Cheesemakers

 Katie Fuhrmann, LaClare Farms - Malone

 Katie Fuhrman works largely with goats’ milk for her cheese and has racked up an impressive list of awards in the trade.
 Her Evalon (a Gouda-style artisan cheese made with goat’s milk) won the 2011 United States Cheese Championship just two years into her career and also made the Sweet 16 at the 2014 World Championships.
+More recently in 2023, LaClare won the fresh goat cheese with sweet predominant flavor category at the American Cheese Society Judging & Competition.

-Take a trip to the LaClare Family Creamery in Malone where your kids can pet the goat kids and afterward everyone can enjoy a charcuterie board or caprese salad fresh from the farm next door.
+Take a trip to the LaClare Family Creamery in Malone where your kids can pet the goat kids and afterward, everyone can enjoy a charcuterie board or caprese salad fresh from the farm next door.

 Still hungry?
 Plan your own ultimate Wisconsin cheese tour and taste the best the state has to offer.